Advanced Medical Certification

 The cognitive functions especially susceptible include attention, working memory and higher-level thinking.
 More recent studies have also stated that sleep deprivation can cause neurocognitive deficits that increase and accumulate over time.

-According to a recent article by The Sleep Judge, when we’re caught in the cycle of sleep loss, our brains begin to fritz.
+According to a recent article by The National Institute of Health, when we’re caught in the cycle of sleep loss, our brains begin to fritz.
 The amygdala, the part of our brains that control emotion, goes haywire and reacts in ways we don’t normally do.
 A recent study pinned the results of two groups against each other; one that was kept awake for over 35 hours and the other who was well rested.
 The results were what you’d expect; the deprived group were far more irritable and less happy.

 2. Sleep loss harms your heart